 The whole program of A Course in Miracles comes down to this one error: we are mistaken about what we are.
 But when we correct this error, all the error’s effects disappear.

 In theory, the correction of this error could happen as quickly and simply as throwing a switch.
 Just see everything as the same!
 For most of us, however, it is a learning process which evolves in time, which process the Course refers to as Atonement.

 That is, in bodies in the world over time, we learn that we are not bodies and there is neither a world nor time.

 A miracle is the translation of fear into love, of hate into love, of confusion into love.
 Miracles are illusions, because they correct mistakes that never happened, yet to the mind that believes mistakes are real, miracles are powerful healing tools.
 They are as real as we need them to be in order to learn that they are not real at all.

 Since “all expressions of love are maximal” (T-1.I.1:4), what the miracle heals is not what matters.
-What matters is the love that inspires it; it is that love to which our attention need be given, because it is that love that is our self and home.
+What matters is the love that inspires it; it is that love to which our attention need be given, because it is that love that is our true self and home.
 Love is what we are in truth.

 The power of God, and not of you, engenders miracles.
 The miracle itself is but the witness that you have the power of God in you.
 That is the reason why the miracle gives equal blessing to all who share in it, and also why everyone shares in it.
 The power of God is limitless . . . it offers everything to every call from anyone (T-14.6:9-13).